 The two most popular activities at Pacific Beach beaches are swimming and surfing.

 For everyone’s safety, swim and surf areas off each of the major beaches are separated by black and yellow checkered flags posted between the zones.
 Signage indicates which activity is permitted on which side of the flags.
-These flags are not put up during ‘off-peak’ months, and even during the summer are put up about 9 a.m. or so each day.
+These flags are not put up during off-peak months, and even during the summer, are put up around 9 a.m. or so each day.
 If you’re still unsure, ask a lifeguard.

 Lifeguards recommend that you never swim or surf alone.
-Lifeguard towers have signs illustrating rip currents, which not uncommon on Pacific Beach.
-It’s always best to swim unfamiliar waters near lifeguard towers to ensure your safety.
-If you’re in the water and hear the lifeguards on their loudspeakers (it can be hard to understand what they’re saying), they’re likely warning you of a rip current or other hazard or announcing that they’re going off duty at the end of the day.
+Lifeguard towers have signs illustrating rip currents, which are not uncommon at Pacific Beach.
+It’s always best to swim in unfamiliar waters near lifeguard towers.
+If you’re in the water and hear the lifeguards on their loudspeakers (it can be hard to understand what they’re saying), they’re likely warning you of a rip current or other hazard, or announcing that they’re going off duty.
 In either case, it’s wise to get out of the water.
-Learn what to do in a rip current
+Learn what to do in a rip current.

 Learning how to surf is a quintessential San Diego experience for all ages.
 Licensed San Diego surf schools offer lessons and rental equipment right on the beach here as well.